Frieze Art Fair: History

 In May 2011, Slotover and Sharp announced the launch of two new art fairs, Frieze New York and Frieze Masters, with their first editions occurring in 2012, directed by Victoria Siddall.
 Frieze Masters, held concurrently to the original Frieze Art Fair, comprises art made before the year 2000.
 In 2014, as Global Director, Siddall launched Freize's fairs in Los Angeles, New York, and London.

 In 2016, American talent agency and holding group Endeavor acquired a 70% controlling stake in the Frieze brand, including the magazine and art fairs.
 Following the acquisition, Slotover and Sharp continued to lead the company until 2020 when Simon Fox, a former media executive at Reach plc, was named CEO, overseeing all publications and fairs.

 In 2017, Hauser & Wirth invited classics scholar Mary Beard to open a fake museum at Frieze consisting of artifacts bought on ebay.

 In 2019, the fair expanded again with the addition of Frieze Los Angeles, followed by Frieze Seoul in 2022.
 Writers have compared Frieze's presence in Los Angeles and Seoul to its original presence in London, noting the similarities in both cities' art scenes to London's art scene in 2003, as both cities are considered to be rising in importance in the art world.

 Frieze acquired two additional, local art fairs in 2023: The Armory Show in New York, and EXPO Chicago.
 Both fairs will continue to operate under their independent brands.

+In 2025, Frieze announced further expansion to Abu Dhabi through a partnership with the Department of Culture and Tourism – Abu Dhabi.
+In 2026 Abu Dhabi Art will rebrand as Frieze Abu Dhabi.